log0div0/testo/docs/reference/Actions.md

 - `interpreter` - Type: identifier.
 The name of the interpreter to execute the script.
 At the moment the next values are allowed: `bash`, `cmd`, `python`, `python2` and `python3`.
 The interpreter must be installed and available inside the virtual machine OS.
 - `script` - Type: string.
 The script to execute.
 - `timeout_time_spec` - Type: time interval or string.
 Timeout for the script to execute.
 Default value: `10m`.
 If the string type is used, the value inside the string must be convertible to a time interval.
-Inside the string [param referencing](param#param-referencing) is available.
+Inside the string [param referencing](Params.md#param-referencing) is available.
 Default value can be changed with the `TESTO_EXEC_DEFAULT_TIMEOUT` param.
-See [here](param#special-(reserved)-params) for more information.
+See [here](Params.md#special-reserved-params) for more information.

 **Examples**: